Amulet-Team/Amulet-Core/README.md

 - [sphinx-autodoc-typehints](https://github.com/agronholm/sphinx-autodoc-typehints)
 - [sphinx_rtd_theme](https://github.com/rtfd/sphinx_rtd_theme)

-Shortcut: `pip -r requirements-dev.txt` (This also installs the requirements required for running from source)
+Shortcut: `pip install -r requirements-dev.txt` (This also installs the requirements required for running from source)

 For more information about contributing to this project, please see the contribution section [below](#contributing)